-The Great Southern region produces outstanding examples of Cool Climate Shiraz and this wine is no exception.
+This is a great example of Shiraz from the cooler regions of Western Australia.
 Deep maroon with purple hues gives a suggestion of what’s to come.
-The wine displays aromas of ripe blueberries with some savoury complexity adding spice and freshly ground pepper notes.
-These flavours continue onto the medium to full bodied palate and are supported by fine grained, earthy tannins and interwoven oak.
-Drink now or cellar with confidence for six – eight years.
+The long growing season ensured that full flavour ripeness was achieved across the region.
+The wine displays aromas of ripe Satsuma plums with some savoury complexity adding nutmeg spices and freshly ground pepper notes.
+These flavours continue onto the medium to full bodied palate and are supported by fine grained, plush tannins and interwoven oak.
+Drink now with its vibrant fruit forward character or cellar with confidence for 6-8 years.

 Pre-fermentation cold soaking followed by a clean, warm (25-30°C) ferment.
 Twice daily pump-overs, using specialised gentle tannin extraction method, also two rack-returns during ferment.
 Yeast strains used were RC212 and FX10, with time of skins totalling 15 days to retain maximum fruit intensity and soft tannins.
 Aged in two, three and four year old French barriques.